fastenhealth/policy/09-configuration_management_policy.md

 1. All frontend functionality (web portals) are separated from backend (database and app servers) systems by being deployed on separate servers or containers.
 1. All software and systems are tested using unit tests and end to end tests to the greatest extent possible.
 1. All committed code is reviewed using pull requests to assure software code quality and proactively detect potential security issues in development when deemed necessary.
-1. Luma utilizes continuous development strategy to assure proper functionality.
+1. Fasten utilizes continuous development strategy to assure proper functionality.
-1. Luma also deploys environments locally to assure functionality before moving to production.
+1. Fasten also deploys environments locally to assure functionality before moving to production.
 This ensures total seperation between development and production environments.
 1. Clocks are continuously synchronized to an authoritative source across all systems using NTP or a platform-specific equivalent.
 Modifying time data on systems is restricted.
 1. Any vendor supplied software used must be on a version that is still supported by the vendor
 1. Any systems using a Web Browser will utilize the latest version available to ensure the latest security functions are available